-The Hagia Sophia (from the Greek “Holy Wisdom”), located in Istanbul (ex Costantinople, capital of the Eastern Roman Empire), is probably the epitome of “the celestial in architecture.”
+The basilica of Hagia Sophia (from the Greek “Holy Wisdom”) in Istanbul (ex Constantinople, capital of the Eastern Roman Empire) is the epitome of “the celestial in architecture.”

-The basilica was designed in 537 AD over a preexisting building by Isidore of Miletus (a scientists) and Anthemius of Tralles (a mathematician), in obedience to Emperor Justinian’s will.
-The first structure, which was the Emperor Constantius cathedral (originally called Megale Ekkelsia “Great Church”), was destroyed in 404.
-The second structure re-built and dedicated in 415 by Emperor Theodosius II, burned down during a revolt in 532.
+The basilica was designed in 537 AD over a preexisting building by the scientist Isidore of Miletus and the mathematician Anthemius of Tralles, in obedience to Emperor Justinian’s will.
+The first structure -Emperor Constantius cathedral (originally called Megale Ekklesia “Great Church”)- was destroyed in 404.
+The second structure -re-built and dedicated in 415 by Emperor Theodosius II- burned down during a revolt in 532.

-Justinian’s Hagia Sophia was a symbol of his preeminence over the colossal Solomon’s Temple of ancient Jerusalem.
-“Solomon, I have outdone thee!” said the great emperor as recorded by Procopius (a Byzantine scholar).
-The Hagia Sophia, in fact was the greatest basilica ever built up to that time.
+Justinian’s Hagia Sophia was a symbol of the Emperor preeminence over the colossal Solomon’s Temple of ancient Jerusalem. <Solomon, I have outdone thee!> said the great emperor as recorded by the Byzantine scholar Procopius.
+The Hagia Sophia was, in fact, the greatest basilica ever built up to that time.

 The Hagia Sophia’s ceiling

-The plumb line view of this magnificent dome, makes it similar to a huge mystic eye that observe us, bringing the spectator “into direct contact with someone from another world” (Forman) penetrating our own space, as it happens with the Sinai Christ, from the Monastery of Saint Catherine of Alexandria, and other pieces of Byzantine Art.
-The lighting effects of the dome and the spherical blue image of the medallion, which resembles the atlas coelestis, could be somehow influenced by the Roman Hadrian Pantheon.
-The Pantheon was the archetype of the orb, symbol of the cosmos and the universe as a harmonious whole, associated with Jupiter.
-The orb, which was adapted by setting a cross above the ball to signify the world dominated by Christianity, is a persistent symbol on the whole Byzantine Art such as in the ivory diptych of Saint Michael the Archangel.
+The plumb line view of this magnificent dome, makes it similar to a huge mystic eye that observe us, bringing the spectator “into direct contact with someone from another world.”
+(Forman) It penetrates our own space as it happens with the Sinai Christ from the Monastery of Saint Catherine of Alexandria, and other pieces of Byzantine Art.
+The lighting effects of the dome and the spherical blue image of the medallion -which resembles the Atlas coelestis– have been possibly influenced by the Roman Hadrian Pantheon.
+The Pantheon was the archetype of the orb, symbol of the cosmos and the universe as a harmonious whole, and it was associated with Jupiter.
+The orb -which was adapted by setting a cross above the ball to signify the world dominated by Christianity- is a persistent symbol in the whole Byzantine Art (such as in the ivory diptych of Saint Michael the Archangel).

 The Hagia Sophia in Video Games